pauly7610/support101/packages/shared/README.md

 Pydantic models, types, and shared utilities for the monorepo.

+- Used for all API contracts, analytics, and compliance features
+- Production-ready and tested via CI

 ## Core Models
 - `UserContext`: User/session context
 - `TicketContext`: Ticket and query context for RAG